Infant Baptism

 Baptised in the faith of the Church

-There remains the objection: the child cannot believe.
-But he is baptised in the faith of the Church, that of his parents, his godparents, and the community that welcomes him and commits to helping him grow.
+The child cannot yet believe by himself.
+He is therefore baptised in the faith of the Church, that of his parents, his godparents, and the community that welcomes him and commits to helping him grow.
 Faith is received and handed on before it becomes a personal response.
-The child is carried by it until the day he makes it his own, as he is carried, from birth, by the love of his own.
+Baptism, moreover, places in the child the very seed of faith, a virtue that God infuses with grace, which will blossom into a personal act when his reason awakens.
+He is carried by it until that day, as he is carried, from birth, by the love of his own.
 Thus the baptism of little children opens faith and calls it forth: the gift of God always precedes the response of man.